AlviseDeFaveri/appunti/SEC/Security.md

   * Quelle per buffer overflow
   * Checkare il numero di parametri e il numero di placeholder

-* General case
+* **General case** - format strings can be exploited when there is:

-  * a so-called variadic function
-    *  a variable number of parameters
-    * the fact that parameters are "resolved" at runtime by pulling them from the stack
+  * a so-called variadic function, i.e. a variable number of parameters and parameters are "resolved" at runtime by pulling them from the stack
   * a mechanism (e.g., placeholders) to (in)directly r/w arbitrary locations
   * the ability for the user to control them

 # WEB APPLICATION ATTACKS

-Code injection in web applications.

 ## SQL Injection